Multiplicative Reweighting for Robust Neural Network Optimization: Experiments

-We start by evaluating MR on CIFAR-10 and CIFAR-100.
+{\bf Artificial label noise.} We start by evaluating MR on CIFAR-10 and CIFAR-100.
 To examine our method in the presence of label noise, we changed each label independently with a constant uniform probability to a random one.
 Clearly, the change is done only in the training set while the test set is noise free.
-We use ResNet-18 \cite{he2016deep} as the classification network and a constant MR step size $\eta = 0.01$, which is found by a grid search; the full search results appear in the sup. mat.
-We train the network for 160 epochs for CIFAR-10 and 180 for CIFAR-100.
+We use ResNet-18 \cite{he2016deep} as the classification network and a constant MR step size $\eta = 0.01$, which is found by a grid search; the full search results appear in the \cref{fig:grid_search}.
+We train the network for 200 epochs.
 An initial learning rate of $\alpha = 0.1$ is used and then multiplied by $0.1$ at epochs 80 and 120.
-We use momentum with parameter $0.9$, $l_2$ regularization with factor of $10^{-3}$, random crop and random horizontal flip.
+We use momentum with parameter $0.9$, $l_2$ regularization with factor of $5\times 10^{-3}$ and $10^{-3}$ for CIFAR-10 and CIFAR-100 respectively, random crop and random horizontal flip.

+The $\mu/N$ upper bound of the weights in MR is necessary to theoretically ensure that MR does not converge to degenerated $p$ vectors.
+We examine the effect of $\mu$ on the accuracy and the distribution $p$.
+In the \cref{fig:upper_bound} we experiment with multiple values and observe that high $\mu$ values that do not limit the weighting do not affect the performance.
+Hence, in order to avoid the worst-case complexity of $O(N^2)$, we use unlimited probabilities (i.e. $\mu=N$), where we simply use $l_1$ normalization ($O(N)$ complexity).
+Thus, we can infer that practically MR implicitly exploits the large training set and the non-degenerate loss distribution which the DNN produces, and without a need for additional constrains it does not convergence to undesirable $p$.

 We compare and combine our method with label smoothing \cite{szegedy2016rethinking} and mixup \cite{zhang2017mixup}.
 The label smoothing parameter is set to $0.1$ and in mixup to $\alpha=1$.
-We also conduct experiments with WRN28-10 \cite{zagoruyko2016wide} and with the Adam optimizer \cite{kingma2015adam} with learning rate $0.001$.
+These baselines are common tools for improving robustness of networks and specifically we use them since they do not need an additional separate set of clean training examples as is required in many techniques for training with noisy labels.
+We also conduct experiments with WRN28-10 \cite{zagoruyko2016wide} and Adam optimizer \cite{kingma2015adam} with learning rate $0.001$.
+In addition we compare our method to random weighting (also appear in \cite{ren2018learning}), where the weights are randomly distributed according to rectified gaussian distribution, i.e, $w_{t,i}^{rnd} = \frac{\max(0, z_{t,i})}{\sum_j z_{t,j}}, \quad z_i\sim \mathcal{N}(0,1)$.

+We use as baseline, the unsupervised weighting scheme in \cite{arazo2019unsupervised}, which also does not require an additional small clean train set.
+We employ the ``M-DYR-H'' variant with the hyper-parameters as in their paper.
+This variant includes mixup, dynamic and hard bootstrapping.
+We also use Importance reweighting \cite{Liu16Classification} and Co-teaching \cite{han2018co} as baselines.